Lanie (Tamala Jones) is absent in a few episodes, replaced by the grumpy male ME Pearlmutter.

 Which makes it bizarre that she does such a bad job of it.

 Castle finally sings along with the other cast members (minus Lanie) as they head out for a drink at the end of "Last Call."

 While not necessarily the normal definition of a cast showoff, "Kill Shot" gives Jon Huertas (Esposito) an opportunity to show off his military training and knowledge.

 And in "The Blue Butterfly", Lanie (well, a fictional version, sorta; let's just say Tamala Jones and end it at that) does a few song numbers.
 And wow, she's pretty darn good.

 Casting Gag: In the season 1 episode Little Girl Lost, Judy Reyes (Carla) plays a mother who's child has been kidnapped.
-This is a reference to the Judy Reyes movie, "Little Girl Lost: The Delimar Vera Story".
+This is a reference to the Lifetime made-for-TV movie that Reyes starred in, "Little Girl Lost: The Delimar Vera Story".
 For extra irony points her character in the episode turns out to be one of the main instigators of the kidnapping.

 Just about all of "The Mistress Always Spanks Twice" but especially...